Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • other diseases associated with hypofunction of the glands.

 Inflammation and allergic manifestations are treated with glucocorticoids.
-Preparations based on them - Prednisolone, Metipred, Dexamethasone - reduce inflammation and suppress leukocyte function.
+Drugs based on them - Prednisolone, Metipred, Dexamethasone - reduce inflammation and suppress leukocyte function.

-They can be used both inside (if necessary, systemic action) and externally (for hemorrhoids, thrombophlebitis, dermatological diseases, allergic rhinitis).
-When applied externally, they are practically not absorbed into the main bloodstream and do not have a negative effect on the body.
+They can be used both internally (if systemic action is necessary) and externally (for hemorrhoids, thrombophlebitis, dermatological diseases, allergic rhinitis).
+When used externally, they are practically not absorbed into the main bloodstream and do not have a negative effect on the body.

-Even if the cause of the inflammation is unknown, adrenal hormones help relieve swelling, pain, and redness.
-Hormonal anti-inflammatory drugs are among the life-saving drugs.
+Even if the cause of inflammation is unknown, adrenal hormones help relieve swelling, pain and redness.
+Hormonal anti-inflammatory drugs are among the vital drugs.

 Vasopressin and epinephrine may be administered along with anesthetics.
-Due to their ability to constrict blood vessels, these hormones are actively used in anesthesia (including local anesthesia).
+Due to their property of constricting blood vessels, these hormones are actively used in anesthesia (including local).

 Melatonin also belongs to hormonal drugs.
-This substance, produced in, has an anti-stress effect, regulates circadian rhythms, affects metabolism, slows down the aging process and weight gain, and also stimulates the production of antibodies to infectious agents and tumor cells.
+This substance, produced in, has an anti-stress effect, regulates circadian rhythms, affects metabolism, slows down the processes of aging and weight gain, and also stimulates the production of antibodies to infectious agents and tumor cells.

-In chronic conditions associated with dysfunction of the glands or their partial removal, drugs with synthetic and natural hormones provide a high quality and longevity of the patient.
+For chronic conditions associated with dysfunction of the glands or their partial removal, medications with synthetic and natural hormones provide high quality and longevity of the patient’s life.

 There are several types of hormone replacement therapy: